kdeldycke/workflows/readme.md

 Maintaining project takes time.
 This repository contains workflows to automate most of the boring tasks.

-These workflows are mostly used for Poetry-based Python CLI and their documentation, but not only.
+These workflows are mostly used for Python projects and their documentation, but not only.
 They're all [reusable GitHub actions workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows).

 Reasons for a centralized workflow repository: